micheleriva/personal-website/about.md

 I’m a passionate and experienced software engineer from Milan, Italy.
 I’ve been working as a software engineer for 7+ years in both product and consultancy companies, taking the best from both worlds.

-During the last years, I have contributed to a lot of open source projects from companies and foundations such as **Facebook**, **Uber**, **Apache Foundation**, **Linux Foundation** and so on.
+During the last years, I have contributed to a lot of open source projects from companies and foundations such as **Facebook**, **Uber**, **Maserati**, **Apache Foundation**, **Linux Foundation** and so on.
 I’ve also written dozens of public domains articles about computer science, performance enhancements, scalability, clean code and many other topics.
-You can find them here: [www.hackdoor.io/authors/3nxYO2ek/michele-riva](https://www.hackdoor.io/users/micheleriva)
+You can find them here: [www.hackdoor.io/users/micheleriva](https://www.hackdoor.io/users/micheleriva)

 I’m a fast learner.
 I love to learn new programming languages and paradigms in order to build high quality software with them.